Ft. Ord Dunes Campground Project

 A general Plan for Fort Ord Dunes State Park was adopted in 2004 and provides for the development of the new campground and beach access facilities and identifies the area immediately adjacent to the bunkers as the location for the campground.
 The project site lies largely outside the Highway 1 view shed and consists of approximately 130 acres of which 16.79 acres to be developed with visitor improvements.

 The approximately $25 million campground project is funded by Proposition 84, the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006.

 Fort Ord Dunes State Park Campground and Beach Access is currently posted for Bid at https://www.caleprocure.ca.gov/event/3790/0000017061.
 State Parks is looking for any interested Contractors with an A or B License.
-Mandatory Pre-bid onsite meeting is scheduled for Wednesday, Aug.
-19, 2020 at 11 a.m.
-We will meet at the parking lot near Eighth Street and Stillwell Hall, Marina, CA. Deadline to submit bids is Friday, Sept.
-18, 2020 at 2 p.m.
+Mandatory Prebid onsite meeting occurred on August 19th at 11am.
+Deadline to submit bids is October 16, 2020 at 2 p.m..

-Attendance at the job showing is MANDATORY and will be the only opportunity made available for prospective bidders to view the site with park personnel.
+Attendance at the job showing was MANDATORY and will be the only opportunity made available for prospective bidders to view the site with park personnel.
 No Bid will be considered from a Prime Contractor that did not attend the mandatory job showing.
-Attendees will be allowed to sign in up to five (5) minutes past the scheduled job showing start time.
-Those attendees arriving five (5) minutes past the scheduled job showing start time will not be allowed to sign in.

 Prospective bidders are advised of the following protocol regarding the job showing: